 DJPC Director – Rebeca Zúniga-Hamlin

 Born in Nicaragua and grew up in both Nicaragua and Guatemala, from a young age, she has been committed to political action on behalf of the excluded by serving the poor and underprivileged.
 Her own mixed background – Nicaraguan Miskito Indian and white North American – has allowed her to commit to the long-term struggle for social justice, challenging unfair economic and criminal systems that affect the immigrant communities.
 She also has a keen understanding of the intersecting patterns of exclusion along dimensions of race, ethnicity, language, gender, immigration-status, and class.
-She and her partner Aaron and daughter Luna Serena live in Denver.
+She and her partner Aaron and daughters Luna Serena and Sol Lilia live in Denver.

 DJPC Board of Directors

 Elliot Williams, is a Senior Associate at Siegel Public Affairs where he advocates on issues ranging from immigrant rights and environmental conservation to reproductive justice and educational equity.
 Elliot’s work in the nonprofit world has been broad.
 It includes community development in Chicago, Southern Mexico and Guatemala, promoting educational opportunities and economic empowerment.
 Additionally, Elliot did advocacy research and writing while living Bolivia and served as a caseworker for elderly and disabled residents of Wisconsin.
 Elliot got involved with DJPC shortly after he moved to Denver from Chiapas, Mexico in 2013.
 The organization helped him stay connected to the region.
 He has been a board member since 2014 and he distinguishes DJPC as a critical non-coastal voice that recognizes the impacts of US policy on nations and peoples throughout the hemisphere.
 His purpose as part of the board is to advocate for just and thoughtful international policy and making sure that DJPC is the most effective organization it can be despite the constraints.